firavoyage/blogging/projects.md

 ### `para`

-> the reader for readers
+> elegant reader for elegant writer

-- spilt content and style
+- content without style
+  - markdown based and content focused
+  - style can be changed at any time in one click
 - present freely without any distraction
   - say goodbye to word while teaching,conferencing...
   - feel like zen mode